Packerfan81/Church/xFrom Template/tests/Test Plan.md

           parent
           end

           def parent_params
           params.require(:parent).permit(:first_name, :last_name, :phone_number, :email)

           @parent = Parent.new(parent_params): This line creates a new parent record.
 Imagine it like creating a new form for a parent, and parent_params are the details entered into that form (like first name, last name, etc.).
+          ```
+          This method defines the parameters used in the controller and also helps find the parent record.
+The params keeps from unauthorized users from entering information.

 - *ChildrenController:*
   - Test actions for creating, editing, and updating children.